 Amercian actress Katherine Heigl recently joined the cast of Suits, which films in downtown Toronto.
 While not shooting on the weekend, she made a 1.5 hour drive to Buffalo to visit some family.
 While touring through a cemetery where her own relatives were buried, she made some insensitive comedic gestures roasting the dead.
 Heigl tried to enlighten the mood at the grave site, but it did not sit well with her Instagram story followers.

 Once the former Grey’s Anatomy star caught wind of the offensive responses, she quickly deleted the stories and issued a video apology.
-Sometimes we feel like we can share any piece of content on social media and not think twice about how it might affect someone else.
-In this case, the 39-year-old actress is no different and she was savvy enough to take quick action which could have turned into some even more bad PR for her career.
+Sometimes we feel like we can share any piece of content on social media and not think twice about how it might affect others.
+In this case, the 39-year-old actress is no different and she was savvy enough to take quick action which could have turned into a disaster PR move for her career.

-These three cases of celebrities misusing social media are just a few examples of the backlash you can face if you don’t use any of the digital platforms wisely.
-It can happen to anyone, from a regular civilian to high profiled figures.
-The larger your audience is, the larger your reach is.
+These three cases of public figures misusing social media are just a few examples of the backlash you can face if you don’t use any of the digital platforms wisely.
+It can happen to anyone, from a regular civilian to a high profiled celebrity.
+The larger your audience is, the larger your reach grows as well.
 But it can also mean that your every social media movement is traced, studied and critiqued.
 Always make sure to be self aware of what you post on social media.
 We live in an ultra sensitive climate these days and while your original intentions are not hurtful, others can interpret it in the wrong way.